Sitecore-Hackathon/2022-Turing/ENTRYFORM.md

 ⟹ [Replace this Video link](#video-link)

-## Pre-requisites and Dependencies

-⟹ Does your module rely on other Sitecore modules or frameworks?

-- List any dependencies
-- Or other modules that must be installed
-- Or services that must be enabled/configured

-_Remove this subsection if your entry does not have any prerequisites other than Sitecore_

 ## Installation instructions
 ⟹ Write a short clear step-wise instruction on how to install your module.